gsllucas/linux/topics/file_system/mount_disk_partition.md

 **List information about block devices**

-1. Run commando to list block devices
+1. Run command to list block devices

 `lsblk`

-2. Check if there is and sdb partition with available space
+2. Check if there is any sdb partition with available space

 3. Run
 `mount /dev/{partition_that_must_be_mount} /mnt/path`